csinva/csinva.github.io/_blog/compiled_notes/_build/html/_sources/notes/stat/causal_inference.md

   - can do conditional FRT or post-stratified Neymanian analysis
   - can often improve efficiency
   - is limited, because eventually there are no points in certain strata
+- this is also called aggregating estimators (e.g. aggregating difference-in-means estimators)
+- for continuous confounder, can also stratify on propensity score

 #### regression adjustment balances covariates